 If this is your first time here – Welcome!
 If not, welcome back!!
 As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the hidden treasures in every state.
-We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, different, and taking the road less traveled.
-We certainly can’t explore them all, so we’d love you to share your own off the beaten path stories.
+We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, and different, and taking the road less traveled.
+We certainly can’t explore them all, so we’d love you to share your own off-the-beaten-path stories.
 Each series will include a link to our most epic boondocking locations.
 And boy does Texas have a lot!

 Texas is home to … of course … the words largest cowboy boots, and the world’s largest killer bee – but wait – there’s more!
 Ha!

 Located in Fredericksburg, this tunnel might look abandoned, and in a sense, it is, by humans, anyway.
 A railroad used to run through the tunnel, but now it’s home to a few million Mexican free-tailed bats.

 Every night at dusk between May and September, you can watch them turn the night sky into a cloud of darkness by following Highway 290 in Fredericksburg until you see a brown sign directing you to the tunnel.
 It’s an amazing sight to see them fly out for their nightly feeding

 Munster Mansion (Waxahchie)